CityU has exchange links with more than 330 partners worldwide. Last year, we welcomed more than 800 overseas students to CityU for exchange study.

 Living costs will vary depending on individual lifestyle expectations.
 A basic student budget is estimated to be HKD4,500 (per month) including meals, transport, laundry, and education expenses for books and stationery.

 There is a health centre on-campus that provides primary medical care to staff and students.
 As an exchange student, you are eligible to use the Centre’s services at a charge.
-However, as medical expenses can be quite high in Hong Kong, exchange students are required, following CityU policies, to secure medical/travel insurance covering potential hospitalisation and other medical expenses during their stay at the University.
-You are strongly advised to take out a travel/medical insurance policy with sufficient cover before coming to Hong Kong.
-Please visit http://www.cityu.edu.hk/meao/ for further details.
+However, as medical expenses can be quite high in Hong Kong, exchange students are required, following CityU policies, to have a medical and travel insurance coverage during their stay at the University.
+Please visit http://www.cityu.edu.hk/meao/ for details.

 The University provides a wide range of services and amenities to ensure that students enjoy a rich campus life in a supportive environment.
 To help you to settle into your new environment and to adapt to the new culture, the Mainland and External Affairs Office (MEAO) organises an orientation programme specifically designed for exchange students.
 This programme usually takes place one week before the semester begins, and you are strongly encouraged to participate.
 The MEAO will announce the exact schedule for the exchange student orientation programme on its website (http://www.cityu.edu.hk/meao/) about three weeks before the start of the semester.